Classic DP: Egg Drop

 eggs (K

-.
-If an egg does not break, you can pick it up and drop it again).
-The question is, in the worst-case scenario, what is the minimum number of times you need to drop an egg to determine this floor F
+where if you drop an egg from this floor, it won't break.
+Any higher floor will cause the egg to break, and any lower floor will not.
+If an egg doesn't break, you can reuse it for more drops.
+The question is, in the worst-case scenario, what is the minimum number of attempts you need to make to find this floor F

 ?